 Litigation relating to probate, the construction of a will, and similar issues often has to be heard in the High Court and not in the local County Court.
-Today (2019) you cannot blink in the High Court for less than £100,000.
-In contrast, you can settle even in quite a complicated dispute through mediation for £1,000 to £5,000.
+Today (2020) you cannot blink in the High Court for less than £100,000.
+In contrast, you can settle even in quite a complicated dispute through mediation for less than £5000.

 There are additional and particular benefits to mediation in this area of our lives, as follows:

-- At least some of the mediation process could take place at a distance, whether by telephone or email or Internet.
+- at least some of the mediation process could take place at a distance, whether by telephone or email or Internet.
 The Mediator is well aware of the advantages of online mediation and happy to mediate substantially by email and telephone.

 Many disputes arise from a loan agreement within the family.
-Problems start from day one when a family relationship influences the lender to make a loan on conditions far softer than he would impose, had his borrower been an arm’s length third-party.
-In other words, your cousin or your nephew gets a better deal than someone introduced to you by your butcher or bookmaker.
+Problems start from day one when the fact of the family relationship influences the lender to make a loan on conditions far softer than he would impose, had his borrower been an arms length third-party.
+In other words your cousin or your nephew gets a better deal than someone introduced to you by your butcher or bookmaker.

 Because it is seen as inappropriate to enter into an agreement which properly protects the lender, many family loans are based on word-of-mouth or very simple documents, often a letter or an email message.